csong202/start_reactor/README.md

-# memory_game
+# "Start Reactor" Task
-Memory game based on the "Start Reactor" task in Among Us.
-Still a work in progress.
+A detailed description of the game can be found [here](https://among-us.fandom.com/wiki/Start_Reactor#Overview)